We’re relying on design’s esteemed innovators and thought leaders to award the best in the business.

 Founder and Creative Director, The Press Room (Singapore)

 An active educator, she had served as adjunct lecturer in Visual Communications at Nanyang Technological University, Nanyang Academy of Fine Arts, and The Glasgow School of Art, Singapore; and an adjunct lecturer in Interior Architecture at LaSalle College of the Arts.
-She is also a frequent name on international design judging panels Red Dot Awards, Nagoya-Do!, Creative Circle Award, etc.
+She is also a frequent name on international design judging panels Red Dot Awards, Nagoya-Do!, and Creative Circle Award, among others.

 Principal / Partner & Project Director, Design Intervention (Singapore)

-Nikki’s work has been widely published both locally and internationally.
-For the last five consecutive years, her projects have been featured in the International Design Review, a compilation of works from the top 100 interior designers from around the globe.
-She is the only Singapore-based designer to have achieved this honour.
-Her ski chalet in the Japanese Alps was named the Best Interior Design project in Japan and for the fourth year in a row she has won Best Interior Design for a residential project in Singapore.
-Three of her projects have gone on to win the award for Best Interior Design for a residence for the whole Asia-Pacific region at the International Property Awards.
+Design Intervention is helmed by partners Nikki Hunt and Andrea Savage.
+The studio’s work has been widely published both locally and internationally.
+For five consecutive years, their projects have been featured in the International Design Review, a compilation of works from the top 100 interior designers from around the globe.
+They are the only Singapore-based studio to have achieved this honour.
+Design Intervention has won Best Design for a residential project in Singapore eight times at the Asia Property Awards, as well as winning awards for commercial/hospitality projects too.
+Six of their projects have gone on to win the award for Best Design for the whole Asia-Pacific region at the International Property Awards with two projects achieving the highest award of World’s Best.

 Founder and Design Director, Peter Tay Studio (Singapore)